KQM-git/HSRNews/archive/823.md

 ### Game Updates and Improvements Overview

+■2025/02/04

+- Fixes an issue where certain content in the Travel Log is abnormally displayed.

 ■2025/01/26

 - Fixes an issue where the "New" notification in the character selection section of the "Hypogeum Enigma" event would not disappear under certain conditions.